-What is the nature of the child's need?
-Support Available within School Communication & Interaction Needs All of our students have access to: Quality First teaching with appropriate differentiation (including least CFN areastics) E.g. Autistic Spectrum Disorders best SEN practice).
-Visual aids to support key vocabulary, concepts and themes.
-ICT is used to reduce barriers to learning where possible Speech, Language & Communication Needs Access to homework support clubs Access to assessment for identification of significant needs.
-Dedicated and caring staff who value all students regardless of Social Communication Difficulties ability.
-Support may include: Assessment and identification of language need and feedback to parents/carers and staff.
+What is the nature of Support Available within School the child's need?
+Communication & All of our students have access to: Interaction Needs Quality First teaching with appropriate differentiation (including best SEN practice and dual coding instructions).
+E.g. Autistic Spectrum Visual aids to support key vocabulary, concepts and themes.
+Disorders ICT is used to reduce barriers to learning where possible Access to homework support clubs Speech, Language & Access to assessment for identification of significant needs.
+Communication Dedicated and caring staff who value all students regardless of ability.
+Needs Support may include: Social Communication Difficulties Assessment and identification of language need and feedback to parents/carers and staff.
 Referral to the Language and Communication Team or Speech and Language Therapy Small group intervention programmes include: vocabulary, inference and deduction and language building blocks.
 Pre and post intervention skills assessment and results.
+Post intervention feedback to student, parents/carers and staff.
+In-class support in some lessons.
+Progress / registration group.

-- Post intervention feedback to student, parents/carers and staff. - In-class support in some lessons. - · Progress Group. - Social skills programme / support including strategies to enhance self-esteem - Strategies to reduce anxiety / promote emotional wellbeing, including time out systems.
+- Social skills programme / support including strategies to enhance selfesteem - Strategies to reduce anxiety / promote emotional wellbeing, including time out systems.

-- 1:1 sessions with a Speech and Language Therapist. - 1:1 or small group sessions with Language and Communication Team. - Individual support in some lessons. - On-going monitoring and regular feedback to parents/carers and students (at least termly and including the Annual Review). - Exam access arrangements. - Post 16 transition support.
+- 1:1 sessions with a Speech and Language Therapist. - 1:1 or small group sessions with Language and Communication Team. - Individual support in some lessons. - Group activities using programmes such as Talkabout and ELKAN - On-going monitoring and regular feedback to parents/carers and students (at least termly and including the Annual Review). - Exam access arrangements. - Post 16 transition support.